José José, Legendary Mexican Singer, Dead at 71

 "I want to be the one to inform you guys what is happening in my life and career, like I have been doing all my life," he said in Spanish at the time.
 He shared that he would be receiving chemotherapy to remove the tumor.
 "I want to you to know that aside from the small tumor, I am well.
 I am ready to take on this new adventure in my life."

-Over the course of his career that spanned five decades, he sold over 30 albums, garnered 20 Hot Latin Songs hits, and sold almost 2 million albums in the U.S. His popularity increased as he continued to sing about love and loneliness.
+Over the course of his career that spanned five decades, he sold over 120 million records which made him one of the most successful Latin American singers in history.
 Many called him “el Príncipe de la Canción” (Prince of the Song) and without a doubt was one of the most beloved figures in Mexican music.

+His talent also led him to dabble in television and film, where he starred in 14 films like Perdóname Todo and Sabor a mí.
+In 2004, José José received a star on the Hollywood Walk of Fame at 7036 Hollywood Blvd.

 Following the news of his death, friends and fans took to social media to share their condolences.